OpenMoonRay/openmoonray-docs/docs/moonray/light-filters/BarnDoorLightFilter.md

   default: 30.0

-  distance of the flap opening from the projector origin.
-Ignored for orthographic projection
+  <p>distance of the flap opening from the projector origin.
+Ignored for orthographic projection<\p>

   <h3>projector_height</h3>